colasri/detector/README.md

 docker run -p 8501:8501 ddock
 ```

-If can't ctrl+C to kill docker
+If can't ctrl+C to kill docker (fixed now, but should it come back...).
 ```shell
 docker ps
 docker stop $CID